transformerlab/transformerlab-docs/blog/2025-03-21-ollama-server/ollama-server.md

 # Integration with Ollama using the Ollama Python SDK

 Transformer Lab has recently added an [Ollama Server](/docs/interact/ollama) plugin which allows users to run inference through Ollama on their local machine.
-This is the best plugin to use for running GGUF models through Transformer Lab.
-If you aren't already familiar with Ollama or GGUF models, or if you want to know more about why this is important to support, I've included more background [at the end of this article](#background).
+If you aren't already familiar with Ollama or GGUF models, or if you want to know more about why this is important for us to support, I've included more background [at the end of this article](#background).

 ## Getting Started

-Ollama is written in Go which has allowed them to create a very simple onboarding experience for users through compiled cross-platform support with an easy installation process.
-Transformer Lab is written in python, which has become the defacto language for many cutting edge AI libraries, but means there is not a simple direct way to work with Ollama.
-Fortunately so us, Ollama now has [their own python library](https://github.com/ollama/ollama-python) to help address this!
+Ollama is written in the Go programming language.
+This has several benefits, but perhaps most notably, it has made Ollama easy to distribute cross-platform and very easy for its users to install.
+But with python becoming the defacto language of choice for so many cutting edge AI libraries and applications (like Transformer Lab), it means there hasn't been a simple direct way to write programs that integration these applications with Ollama.
+Fortunately for us, Ollama has released the [Ollama python library](https://github.com/ollama/ollama-python) to help address this!

-Let me walk through our process of developing with the Ollama python library.
+Let me walk through our process of building a plugin in Transformer Lab using this python library...

 ### Setting up Ollama python library